- BA (Hons) Ballet

 - Expand your career options through optional Royal Academy of Dance syllabus classes.

-Test and develop your skills in performance, choreography, research and writing with this specialist course, delivered at Ballet West, Scotland.
+Test and develop your skills in performance, choreography, research and writing with this specialist course, delivered by The Brighton Academy.
 Expand your knowledge, experience and appreciation of dance practices within a variety of contexts, and hone your techniques in classical ballet, while also exploring contemporary and jazz dance.